olasunkanmi1/note-app/README.md

 # NoteApp

-An app that allow users to keep track of their activities by creating notes.
+Just a simple app that allow users to keep track of their activities by creating notes.
 Created to put my knowledge of typescript into use.
-Work in progress....